 The right to believe is fundamental; the right to discriminate—especially with taxpayer dollars—is not.

-There were two FADA bills in Congress .
+During the 2015-2016 legislative session, Congress introduced two FADA bills.
 HR 2802 and S 1598, as introduced, would have allowed private businesses, federal contractors and grantees, and even government employees to use their religious beliefs to justify discrimination.
-The bills’ sponsors plan to reintroduce the legislation again this year.

 Information About The Federal FADA